Welcome to today's edition of the Rush 24-7 podcast.

 Obama's got no problems ordering a moratorium on drilling for oil, but he will not support a moratorium on drilling for babies.

-Now remind me, who are the um who are the people hoping Republicans cave on a moratorium on abortion so the Obamas can take their vacation?
+Now, remind me, who are the people hoping Republicans cave on a moratorium on abortion so the Obamas can take their vacation?

 Yeah, they're going to Colonial Williamsburg.

-So they got another vacation to Colonial Williamsburg.
+So they got another vacation at Colonial Williamsburg.

-Obama's demanding this thing gets settled in time so he can go to Colonial Williamsburg.
+Obama's demanding this thing get settled in time so he can go to colonial Williamsburg.

-He is threatened withhold pay, compensation from our troops, but refuses to withhold money from Planned Parenthood.
+He has threatened to withhold pay, compensation from our troops, but refuses to withhold money from Planned Parenthood.

 Now, how is that hope and change working out for you?